 Vacation Planning: Outer Banks Beach Safety & Tips

-Beach & Ocean Safety
+Beach and Ocean Safety

 You should always use caution before entering the ocean.
 Stay alert for red warning flags.
 If the red flags are flying, it means swimming is prohibited.
 Although flags may be posted when the weather seems fine, it means that the water conditions are not safe to swim in.
 Strong rip currents can make swimming dangerous; please read and follow the safety instructions at lifeguard locations.